Apples are from the rose family, Pyrus Malus, and have been cultivated for over 3,000 years.

 Just before blossom time we rent honey bees from a beekeeper.
 Most apple varieties need a pollinator, like bees, to pollinate the blossoms.
 The beekeeper delivers the bees, feeds them, adds extra boxes to the hive stacks, harvests, and bottles the honey.
 We sell his honey in our store.
-This honey, however, is probably not just form our hives but contains a mixture of our honey and honey from his other hives in this region.
-Some folks with allergies need local honey ad we cannot say with certainty that it is just from our area.
+This honey, however, is probably not just from our hives but contains a mixture of our honey and honey from his other hives in this region.
+Some folks with allergies need local honey and we cannot say with certainty that it is just from our area.

 Jersey Mac – A great all purpose apple from the McIntosh family.

 Duchess – the “queen of baking” apples – high in pectin and quite tart